Since I founded the Secret Society of Happy People over twenty years ago, I’ve been asked countless times, “What is the secret to happiness?”

 Years ago I decided to quit eating red meats.
 However, when people discover this, most want to feed me their steak, brisket or BBQ – since theirs is “the best.”
 They sincerely believe that if I just tried their famous meats, I’d want to eat beef again.
 This isn’t the case for me — and that’s okay, because happiness is personal.

-It can feel a little like rejection if someone doesn’t want to partake in something that makes us happy — but it’s not personal.
-They aren’t rejecting us – they are rejecting a possible happy experience.
-It’s the same situation when we don’t want to try something – we’re rejecting an experience, not a person.
+Our friends won’t always enjoy the things we enjoy and vice versa.
+We may feel rejected if someone doesn’t want to partake in something that makes us happy — but it’s not personal.
+They aren’t rejecting us: they’re rejecting an experience.
+Just like when we don’t want to do something.